 - Your tattoo removal site is at risk for infection.
 And there is a slight chance that you will have a permanent scar.

 - It’s unlikely that your tattoo will be completely removed.
 In many cases, certain colors may be more effectively removed than others.
 Blue and black tattoos, for example, respond well to laser treatment.

 - You may end up with hypopigmentation, which means the skin that is treated is paler than the skin surrounding it.
 You could also have hyperpigmentation, which leaves the affected skin darker than the rest of your skin.

 - Cosmetic tattoos like lip liner, eyeliner, and eyebrows may actually get darker after treatment.
 They do tend to fade with additional sessions.

 Find a Reputable Doctor

-To have a tattoo removed, you want to make sure you find a reputable dermatologist or cosmetic surgery center to ensure proper treatment and care.
-If possible, you should obtain a recommendation from your family doctor for a dermatologist or skin surgery center that specializes in tattoo removal.
+To ensure you get proper treatment and care, find a reputable dermatologist or cosmetic surgery center.
+If possible, get a recommendation from your primary care physician for a dermatologist or skin surgery center that specializes in tattoo removal.

 Since tattoo removal is a personal option in most cases, most insurance carriers won’t cover the process unless it is medically necessary.
 Physicians or surgery centers practicing tattoo removal may also require payment in full on the day of the procedure.
 If you are considering tattoo removal, be sure to discuss associated costs up front and obtain all charges in writing before you undergo any treatment.